falaelcom/raw-profiler/README.md

 Other tools shall be used to monitor and examine the generated logs.

 * `raw-profiler` keeps accumulated statistical data in memory.
 Restarting the application (or the logging server in remote scenarios) will reset the data.
-Log files are preserved between restarts.
+Log files are persisted between restarts.

-* Log data is queued in memory and lazy writing is performed after a configured timeout.
-Exiting the application without flushing the logs could result in logging data loss
+* Log data is queued in memory and written on disk with a configurable delay.
+Exiting the application without flushing the logs will most likely result in logging data loss.
-(NOTE: no flush function is currently implemented).

 The best way to fully understand `raw-profiler` is to experiment with it.
-It's recommended to start with simple console logging (default) and gradually move towards file logging and remote logging.
+It's recommended to start with simple console logging (default) and gradually increase the scenario complexity towards file logging and remote logging.
 See the "Getting Started" section below.

-MAIN FEATURES
+FEATURES OVERVIEW
 ==================================================

 - **Measuring and logging of sync and async code execution times**, based on manually placed profiling API function calls.
 - **Execution statistics** collecting and logging - execution counters, min, average, max and total execution times, CPU usage during execution and various OS CPU and memory usage stats.
-- **Suitable for production environments** - enable and disable profiling **_without restarting_** the application (see below).
+- **Suitable for production environments** - enable and disable profiling without restarting the application (see below).
-- **_Zero performance overhead_** when profiling is disabled; otherwise performance overhead is manageable via verbosity settings adjustment and remote logging.
+- **Zero performance overhead when profiling is disabled**; otherwise performance overhead is manageable via verbosity settings adjustment and remote logging.
-- **Use with heavy server loads _with no performance impact_** - easy to set up **remote logging** via HTTP.
+- **Use with heavy server loads with no performance impact** - easy to set up remote logging via HTTP.
 - **Centralized logging** - syphon the logging and profiling feed from all your web servers towards a single logging server.
 - **Detection** and logging of never-ending profiling incidents.
-- **Monitor** the current statistics, **examine** full stats history.
+- **Monitor** the current statistics, examine full stats history.
 - **Structure** the stats into profiling buckets for easier analysis.
 - **Extensible** - provides easy ways to create custom loggers and data collector proxies.
 - **Configurable logging in-memory queue** with delayed file system writing operations, implemented as part of the default file logger.
 - **Automatic log rotation**.
 - **Automatic compression** of log files.
 - **Automatic log removal** of archive files.
-- **Easy and simple** - minimal code is required to set up and profile.
+- **Easy to use** - minimal code is required to set up and profile.

 GLOSSARY
 ==================================================

+The following terminology is used to describe the profiler's set up and operation:

-- **Profiling hit** - a single run-time profiling incident that starts with a `__pfbegin` function call and ends with a corresponding `__pfend` function call.
+- **Profiling hit** - a single run-time profiling incident that starts with a `__pfbegin()` call and ends with a corresponding `__pfend()` call.

-- **Profiling hit point** - application code location where some profiling begins, marked by a `__pfbegin` function call.
+- **Profiling hit point** - a location in the application code where some profiling begins, marked by a `__pfbegin()` call.

-- **Profiling key** - a key to identify the specific profiling hit, usually dynamically generated.
-Actual stats are collected per profiling key.
+- **Profiling key** - a key to identify a specific profiling hit, usually dynamically generated when a profiling hit occurs.
+Stats such as min, average and max execution times are collected per profiling key.
 Profiling keys are recommended to be specific enough to reflect the intention of the code being profiled, while staying generic enough to aggregate enough data for statistics.
-As an example, under the `"CRUD"` bucket (see below), possible profiler keys could be the strings `"READ user [_id]"` or `"CREATE patient [name,email,ssn,password]"`.
+As an example, under the `"CRUD"` bucket (see below for the definition of "bucket"), possible profiler keys could be the strings `"READ user [_id]"` or
-The key `"CREATE patient [name,email,ssn,password]"` will aggregate all create db ops for the `patient` collection with record schema containing the fields `name`, `email`, `ssn`, `password`, regardless of the specific values.
-An alternative key incorporating the specific values, for Ex. `"CREATE patient [John,john@email.com,0011394075,MySeCrEt1]"` would be argaubly used only once or twice during the whole application life time and won't provide any usable statistical data.
+`"CREATE patient [name,email,ssn,password]"`.
+The key `"CREATE patient [name,email,ssn,password]"` will aggregate all create db ops for the `patient` collection with record schema containing the fields `name`, `email`, `ssn`, `password`, regardless of the specific field values.
+On the other hand, a key incorporating specific field values, e.g.
+`"CREATE patient [John,john@email.com,0011394075,MySeCrEt1]"` would be hit only once or twice during the whole application life time and won't provide any usable statistical data.
-Because profiling keys are dynamically generated during the application execution, their amount is set to increase during application's uptime.
+Profiling key amount is set to increase during application's uptime.

-- **Profiling bucket** - a named collection of profiling keys; a single profiling bucket usually corresponds to a single profiling hit point in the code, for Ex. `"CRUD"`, `"REST"`, `"RPC"`, `"VerySpecificSuspiciousLoop"`.
-The profiling bucket keys are predefined and hardcoded by the developer, and their amount is fixed during application execution.
+- **Profiling bucket** - a collection of profiling keys, which enables profiling and logging management granularity; a single profiling bucket usually corresponds to a single profiling hit point or several closely related profiling hit points in the code, for Ex. `"CRUD"`, `"REST"`, `"RPC"`, `"VerySpecificSuspiciousLoop"`.
+A profiling bucket is identified by its **profiling bucket key**.
+Profiling bucket keys are predefined and hardcoded by the developer, and their amount is fixed during application execution.
 The bucket key `"header"` is reserved and should never be used explicitly.
-Profiling buckets define the granularity unit for logging and profiling control granularity; logging and profiling can be configured and switched on/off per profiling bucket;
-log files are organized in subdirectories per profiling bucket.
+Profiling buckets define the unit for logging- and profiling control granularity; logging and profiling can be configured and switched on/off per profiling bucket; log files are organized in files based on profiling bucket keys.

-- **Profiling hit text** - this text will be printed as a part of the heading of the stats table for a single hit (give it a try to get a better idea).
-Profiling hit titles appear as log lines when profiling data printing is disabled, effectively providing a facility for pure logging without profiling.
+- **Profiling hit title** - printed as a part of the heading of the stats table for a single profiling hit.
+The profiling hit title appears as a log line when profiling data printing is disabled, effectively providing a facility for pure logging without profiling.

-- **Profiling hit last message** - this text, which is provided at the hit's end, will be appended to the hit text.
-Profiling hit last messages appear as part of the log lines when profiling data printing is disabled, effectively providing a facility for pure logging without profiling.
+- **Profiling hit postfix** - provided at the end of the profiling hit; appended to the hit title.
+Profiling hit postfixes appear as part of the log lines when profiling data printing is disabled, effectively providing a facility for pure logging without profiling.

-- **Local profiling** - all statistics formatting and logging is done on the application server; the time taken for formatting of statistics and logging affects the application pefrormance and can interfere with the profiling results in the case of nested profiling hit points.
+- **Local profiling** - all stats formatting and logging is done on the application server; the time required for formatting of statistics and logging affects the application pefrormance and can interfere with the profiling results in case of nested profiling hit points.

-- **Remote profiling** - the profiler only performs measurments and simple mathematical operations on the application server, forwarding the results to a remote machine (the profiler data collector); all statistics formatting and logging is done on the remote server; the time taken for formatting of statistics and logging no more affects the application pefrormance and the profiling results are clean.
+- **Remote profiling** - the profiler only performs measurments and simple mathematical operations on the application server, forwarding the results to a remote machine (the profiler data collector); all stats formatting and logging, which imposes heavy loads on the memory and CPU, is done on the remote server.

 IMPORTING RAW-PROFILER INTO YOUR APPLICAITON
 ==================================================